cac-t-u-s/cac-t-u-s.github.io/pages/sound.md

 ## Other attributes

 - The `:gain` attributes applies when playing the sound.
-It can be set throught the box input, or in the [sound editor](sound-editor).
+It can be set through the box input, or in the [sound editor](sound-editor).

 - The `:markers` attributes is a list of markers (time in milliseconds) that can be set, displayed, and extracted from the sound.
 *Note:* A marker can also be a list `(time "label")` where _"label"_ is a string displayed with the time marker.